JakeCRichards/Chartbusters/README.md

 - **Debugging**

-  - AI-powered debugging tools were utilized to identify and fix issues in the code.
-These tools analyzed the codebase, detected potential bugs, and provided recommendations for resolving them.
+  - AI-powered debugging tools were utilised to identify and fix issues in the code.
+These tools analysed the codebase, detected potential bugs, and provided recommendations for resolving them.
 This ensured a smoother development process and a more robust final product.

-- **Content Assistance**

-  - AI tools like GitHub Copilot were used to assist in writing code and content for the website.
-These tools provided suggestions and auto-completions, which sped up the development process and ensured high-quality code.

 - **Accessibility Improvements**
   - AI was used to analyse the website's accessibility features.